EmmaWolfgram/cse15l-lab-reports/lab5-report.md

 ## Part 1 – Debugging Scenario

-Design a debugging scenario, and write your report as a conversation on EdStem.
-It should have:

-**1. The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
-(Don't actually make the post!
-Just write the content that would go in such a post)**
+**1. The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.**

    Hello!
 I am writing the grade script for the list examples and I am getting some errors I don't really know how to go about fixing.
    When I run one of the repos that has failures, I get the correct output: ![Image](working bash script.png)